bianzhiyu/LeetCode/README.md

 It contains all packages and source files (.java files).

 ### input
-It contains input text filess.
+It contains input text files.

 ### output:
 It contains output text files.